Medical Device Software Design & Software Engineering

 The bottom line is that any company must present evidence to support their claim that the medical device and its software meets the FDA requirements for approval.
 Requirements are stated in FDA public law for each of the classification categories for medical devices we develop.
 Whatever project management method you use, be it traditional or agile, you must supply the required evidence to obtain approval for the device.

-Medical Software Engineering at DeviceLab is a serious endeavor performed under IEC 62304, Software Lifecycle Processes.
+Medical device software development at DeviceLab is a serious endeavor performed under IEC 62304, Software Lifecycle Processes.
 Following the Agile approach, we use rapid iterative design / review / code / test sprints.
 Evaluation of the deliverables with each sprint provides better visibility of the development progress with the Product Owner setting priorities and making decisions with the team.

-Skills Applied to Medical Software Development & Engineering
+Skills Applied to Medical Device Software Development & Engineering

 Device Lab’s method to do software engineering for medical devices is to construct our process using FDA requirements embedded in Medical Devices | FDA; Electronic Signatures 21 CFR Part 11, the public law that provides the FDA with its authority over allowing medical devices to be used in the healthcare environment.
 Our process achieves FDA compliance through the intelligent application of software tools and processes based on best practices proven to be effective from decades of industry process management work using all frameworks and methods.
 Our process is hybrid management for medical devices that incorporate both agile software development principles and traditional documentation for quality assurance, requirements traceability, risk management, and electronic signatures where required.

-Specific Skills Present in the DeviceLab Software Development & Design Team
+Specific Skills Present in the DeviceLab Software Development & Design Services Team

 - Algorithm Development